Straight to the Point

 Serious Eats / Irvin Lin

-However, we found grid size did matter during cleanup.
+However, I found grid size did matter during cleanup, especially for the larger half-sheet racks.
 The smaller the grid, the harder it was to clean the racks.
 Cooling racks with more wires and smaller grid patterns trapped food debris more readily and soap clung to the grid, forming a film that took extra rinsing to remove.
 Larger grids also had this effect but less so, making them easier to clean and rinse.

-Wire Racks Can Be Too Big, Too Small, Too Tall, and Just Right
+Wire Racks Can Be Too Big, Too Small, Too Tall, or Just Right

 Serious Eats / Irvin Lin

 The size of the wire rack mattered in terms of versatility, but not as much for cooling cookies.
-All the cooling racks were roughly the same size, give or take 3/8 of an inch, and fit the same number of cookies.
+All the half-sheet cooling racks were roughly the same size, give or take three-eighths of an inch, and fit the same number of cookies.

-But these small size differences did impact how each fit in a half-sheet pan.
+But, these small size differences did impact how each fit in a half-sheet pan.
 Smaller wire racks shifted and moved back and forth, scratching the pan as the legs scraped against the metal.
-And larger wire racks didn’t fit in the pan properly, awkwardly hitting the sides or corner of the pan and tilting to create uneven surfaces.
-Our favorite wire rack fit snugly in the pan, with just a minimal, 1/4-inch shift when we tilted the pan left and right.
+And larger wire racks didn’t fit in the pan properly, awkwardly hitting the sides or corners and tilting to create uneven surfaces.
+My favorite wire rack fit snugly in the pan, with just a minimal, quarter-inch shift when I tilted the pan left and right.

 Finally, the height of the wire rack was also important.
-Most wire racks are 3/4 inches tall, which is ideal for fitting within a half-sheet pan's 1-inch walls.
-But a couple of the wire racks we tested were an inch tall, which had them sitting flush to the top of the baking sheet.
+Most wire racks are 0.75 inches tall, which is ideal for fitting within a half-sheet pan's one-inch walls.
+However, a couple of the wire racks I tested were an inch tall (notably, the Ultra Cuisine Wire Rack), which had them sitting flush with the top of the baking sheet.
 If you were using a rack set in a half-sheet pan for, say, cooling cookies, a tilt of the wrist could send the cookies sliding off the too-tall rack and onto the floor.
+And roasted chickens and turkeys on a wire rack that sits flush to the top of the sheet pan means there's more of a chance that juices might splatter onto your oven floor instead of into the pan.

 Serious Eats / Irvin Lin

-However, after testing, we found that as long as the cooling rack had a thicker outer frame edge made of heavy gauge wire, and the internal grid was made from heavy-duty wire as well, center support wasn’t necessary.
-Our favorite rack did not have a center support and still functioned fine, with minimal sagging when weighed down for 12 hours.
-Once the weight was removed, it snapped back to its original shape, with no damage.
+However, after testing, I found that as long as half-sheet cooling racks had a thicker outer frame made of heavy gauge wire, and the internal grid was made from heavy-duty wire as well, center support wasn’t necessary.
+My favorite rack, the Mrs. Anderson’s Baking Half Sheet Cooling Rack, did not have a center support and still functioned fine, with minimal sagging when weighed down for 12 hours.
+Once the weight was removed, it snapped back to its original shape with no damage.

-An added unforeseen bonus we noticed with racks that didn’t have the center support was that they were easier to clean.
+As an unforeseen bonus, I noticed racks without center support were easier to clean.
 The more wires and legs attached to the cooling rack, the more places there were for food debris to cling.

 The Criteria: What to Look for in a Wire Cooling Rack